saravindhan/Amazon-clone/README.md

-Thanks!
-Here's a simple and effective **README file** for your **Amazon Clone project built using only HTML, CSS, and JavaScript**:

----

 # 🛒 Amazon Clone (Frontend Only)

 ## 📌 Project Overview

-This **Amazon Clone** is a static front-end project that replicates the basic design and functionality of the Amazon e-commerce platform using **HTML**, **CSS**, and **Vanilla JavaScript**.
+This **Amazon Clone** is a static front-end project that replicates the basic design and functionality of the Amazon e-commerce platform using **HTML**, **CSS**, and **JavaScript**.
 It showcases key features like a homepage with product listings, search bar, cart UI, and responsive design.

 ---